nxrighthere/BurstBenchmarks/README.md

 # BurstBenchmarks
-I was curious how well Burst/IL2CPP optimizes C# code against GCC/Clang with C, so I ported four famous benchmarks plus a raytracer with different workloads and made them identical between the two languages.
+I was curious how well Burst/IL2CPP optimizes C# code against GCC/Clang with C, so I ported four famous benchmarks, a raytracer, a minified flocking simulation, with different workloads and made them identical between the two languages.
 C code compiled with all possible optimizations using `-DNDEBUG -Ofast -march=native -flto` compiler options.
 Benchmarks were done on Windows 10 w/ AMD FX-4300 (4GHz) using standalone build.
 Mono JIT is included for fun.

 Burst 1.1.1<br/>
 GCC 8.1.0<br/>